cuiyongbo/hello-world/my_wiki/computer_glossary/shell_command/find_command.rst

          ``find bar -path /foo/bar/myfile -print``.
 Find compares the -path argument with the concatenation of a directory name and the base name of the file it's examining.
-Since the concatenation will never end with a slash, -path arguments ending in a slash will match nothing (except perhaps a start point specified on the command line).-ipath is case-insensitive counterpart.
+Since the concatenation will never end with a slash, -path arguments ending in a slash will match nothing (except perhaps a start point specified on the command line).-ipath is the case-insensitive counterpart.

       .. option:: -readable, -writable, -executable